denironyx/articles/ghql/ghql_blog.md

     ##   }
     ## }

-define a variable as a named list
+Define a variable as a named list

     variable <- list(
       code = "DE"